Quasimoodo/Visulization-of-Climate-Change/README.md

 # Visulization-of-Climate-Change
 This is a reaction-able dashboard , to visualize that indivuals` small changes could make a huge difference on this global issue.
 The project is developed with Python, altair and streamlit.
 Project for A Course.
+You can find more details and explanation in the Report.
 ## Data
 The attached csv is collected from[9] and processed, which is the future temperatures.